Normal knee MRI

 |Mechanism||Emission of magnetic fields that trigger the protons of tissues to produce a signal measured by the MRI and converted into a gray-scale image|

-Axial: makes cross-sections of the shoulder from top to bottom.
+Axial: Makes cross-sections of the knee from top to bottom.

 - How to read a normal knee MRI